Background pattern

 1. What is Erlotinib Teva Group and what is it used for

-Erlotinib contains the active ingredient erlotinib.
-This medication is used to treat cancer and acts by preventing the activity of a protein called the epidermal growth factor receptor (EGFR).
-It is known that this protein is involved in the growth and spread of tumor cells.
+Erlotinib contains the active substance erlotinib.
+This medicine is used to treat cancer and works by preventing the activity of a protein called epidermal growth factor receptor (EGFR).
+This protein is known to be involved in the growth and spread of cancer cells.

 Erlotinib is indicated for adults.
-You may be prescribed this medication if you have non-small cell lung cancer in an advanced state.
-You may be prescribed this medication as initial treatment or as treatment if your disease remains practically unchanged after initial chemotherapy, as your cancer cells present specific mutations in the EGFR.
-You may also be prescribed this medication if previous chemotherapy has not helped to slow your disease.
+You may be prescribed this medicine if you have advanced non-small cell lung cancer.
+It may be prescribed as initial treatment or as treatment if your disease remains virtually unchanged after initial chemotherapy, since your cancer cells have specific mutations in the EGFR.
+It may also be prescribed if previous chemotherapy has not helped to slow down your disease.

-You may also be prescribed this medication in combination with another treatment called gemcitabine if you have metastatic pancreatic cancer.
+You may also be prescribed this medicine in combination with another treatment called gemcitabine if you have metastatic pancreatic cancer.

-2. What you need to know before starting Erlotinib Teva Group
+2. What you need to know before you take Erlotinib Teva Group

 Do not take Erlotinib